zarr-developers/zarr-python/docs/installation.rst

 appropriate for your operating system and Python distribution.
 Other dependencies should be installed automatically if using one of the installation methods below.

+Note: Zarr endorses `SPEC 0 <https://scientific-python.org/specs/spec-0000/>`_ and follows the version support window as outlined.
+Please see https://github.com/zarr-developers/zarr-python/issues/1616 for more details.

 Install Zarr from PyPI::

     $ pip install zarr